-The fuel fill plate on all CROWNLINE models is located typically on the port side transom, and is labeled GAS or DIESEL.
+The fuel fill plate on all CROWNLINE models is labeled GAS or DIESEL.
 Be sure to utilize the proper grade fuel.

 WARNING: Use of gasoline that contains alcohol is dangerous.

 Fuel Vent

 The fuel tank is vented overboard.
 While the tank is being filled, the air displaced by the fuel escapes through the fuel vent.
 Do not allow fuel to be ejected from the fuel vent during fueling process.